The documentation of Ambel, an Austronesian language of Eastern Indonesia

 An index to all the bundles is saved in the file ’00_AmbelIndex.pdf’.
 This file contains information on the content of each bundle, as well as basic metadata.
 The use of this index is highly encouraged, as it will facilitate navigation of this collection.

 Acknowledgement and citation

-When citing resources from this deposit, please acknowledge Laura Arnold as the principle investigator.
+When citing resources from this collection, please acknowledge Laura Arnold as the principle investigator.
 The following citation form is recommended:

-If audio or visual material is used from this deposit (including photographs), the user is also required to acknowledge the individual speakers by name.
+If audio or visual material is used from this collection (including photographs), the user is also required to acknowledge the individual speakers by name.